Restaurants in New Town

 How they serve: Espresso, Filter, Whole bean retail

-Signature pour: Argentine Malbec from Mendoza, by the glass
+Signature pour: Skin-contact whites by the glass from a rotating chalkboard

 Stuart Ralston's Noto on Thistle Street in Edinburgh New Town, opened 2019, a Japanese small-plates dining room with a wine and sake list pairing modern.